 What are the Fun Things to Do in Billings?

 After spending a little over a week here, I was able to do so much and still attend my conference.
-Here’s some of the things I’ve found to do in Billings and it’s immediate surroundings.
+Here’s seven of the things I’ve found to do in Billings and it’s immediate surroundings that I really enjoyed.

 - Historic Downtown Billings and its street art